xPh03n1x/OhPolly-Assessment-Gallery-Plugin/README.md

 On this page you should pick:

+ - the title of the Front End page
+ - whether Magento's Breadcrumbs be displayed on the Front End page
  - how many gallery items you want displayed per row
  - the total amount of items you want to be displayed *per page*